 Welcome to Episode 1 of the Wilson Institute Speaker Series, Self-Isolation Edition.
 In this video, Max (the coordinator of the Wilson Institute for Canadian History) will introduce the series and talk about his own research in progress: the American South, Slavery in the United States, and the Canadian Rebellion of 1837-38.
 If you want to … Continue reading The American South, Slavery in the United States, and the Canadian Rebellion of 1837-38, with Maxime Dagenais

-It’s once again the time of year when we reveal the nominees for the Wilson Book and Viv Nelles Essay Prizes.
-This year’s competition is as strong as ever, with an immense number of books and essays that deserve to be on our shortlist.
-Canadian historians are producing some amazing work and the number of … Continue reading 2018 Wilson Prize Finalists!
+It’s the time of year again!
+The moment when we reveal the Wilson Book and Viv Nelles Essay Prize finalists.
+And like I say every year: “This year’s competition is as strong as ever.”
+Historians in Canada and abroad are producing some amazing, ground-breaking work, and limiting our shortlists to three was, as you will … Continue reading 2019 Wilson Prize Finalists!

 On 5 November 2019, Dr. Harvey Amani Whitfield presented a wonderful paper titled: "Sketches of Everyday Enslaved Black People in the Canadian Maritimes."
 This was part of our Race and the Colour of Democracy Speaker Series.
 Dr. Harvey Amani Whitfield is professor of American and Canadian History at the University of Vermont.
 He is the author of, … Continue reading Sketches of Everyday Enslaved Black People in the Canadian Maritimes, with Amani Whitfield